ias exam eligibility criteria

 IAS Exam eligibility as per the latest notification of UPSC (Union Public Services Commission) is discussed here.

-We hope this post to clear all doubts regarding the number of attempts, age limits, educational qualification etc permitted for UPSC Civil Services Exam (popularly known as IAS exam).
+We hope this post clears all doubts regarding the number of attempts, age limits, educational qualification etc permitted for the UPSC Civil Services Exam (popularly known as IAS exam).

 Minimum Educational Qualifications to appear for UPSC Civil Services Exam | IAS Exam Eligibility